 Wear cotton underwear to help prevent a vaginal or genital yeast infection.
 If you are a woman and get vaginal yeast infections often, you may want to take probiotics.

 Keep areas where skin rubs up against skin dry and try to reduce friction.

 When should I call my healthcare provider?

-See your healthcare provider if you get symptoms of infection.
+See your healthcare provider if you get symptoms of an infection.
 These include warm, reddened skin or drainage.
 A secondary bacterial infection can happen.
 So watch for spreading redness, swelling, or pain.

-Key points about yeast infection
+Key points about a yeast infection

 A yeast infection is caused by yeast on the skin or mucous membranes.